 Insured-requested cancellations.
 Section 38.2-2212 F 2 of the Code of Virginia states that the provisions of the statute do not apply to the cancellation of a private passenger automobile policy if the insured, or his duly constituted attorney-in-fact, has notified the insurer or its agent orally, or in writing if the insurer requires such notification to be in writing, that he wishes the policy to be cancelled.
 The insurer demonstrates that it permits oral cancellations by amending the termination provisions of the insurer's automobile policy.
 This amendment must be filed with the Bureau of Insurance as a broadening to the standard private passenger automobile form.
-When accepting oral cancellations, insurers should maintain a record of the insured's request in the policy file to note the time of the call and the insured's requested cancellation effective date.

 Failure to provide notice when the insurer does not wish to renew the insured's policy.
 If the insurer does not wish to renew a policy, a notice of refusal to renew must be sent to the insured.
 An exception to this exists in cases where an affiliated insurer has manifested its willingness to provide coverage to the insured at a premium that is lower than that which would have been charged for the same exposures on the expiring policy.
-The affiliated insurer's policy must have types and limits of coverage at least equal to those of the expiring policy unless the insured has requested a change in the coverage or limits.
+The affiliated insurer policy must have types and limits of coverage at least equal to those of the expiring policy unless the insured has requested a change in the coverage or limits.
 The insurer of the expiring policy is not required to send an offer of renewal, and the policy issued by the affiliated insurer will be deemed to be a renewal policy.
 (See § 38.2-2212 F 4 of the Code of Virginia.)

 Failure to provide an adverse underwriting decision (AUD) notice.
 Section 38.2-610 of the Code of Virginia requires insurers to provide AUD notices when they decline to write coverage and when they terminate coverage.
-These notices are required when insurers initiate the cancellation of a policy mid-term (including cancellations in the first 59 days from the original inception date but excluding cancellations for nonpayment of the premium), refuse to renew a policy, or decline to write, in whole or in part, coverage requested by an applicant or policyholder.
+These notices are required when insurers initiate the cancellation of a policy midterm (including cancellations in the first 59 days from the original inception date but excluding cancellations for nonpayment of the premium), refuse to renew a policy, or decline to write, in whole or in part, coverage requested by an applicant or policyholder.
 The definitions of "adverse underwriting decision," "declination of coverage," and "termination of insurance" are set forth in § 38.2-602 of the Code of Virginia.
 The Bureau of Insurance finds that insurers also fail to provide all of the information required in the AUD notice as set forth in § 38.2-610 of the Code of Virginia and Administrative Letter 2015-07 (revised).

 Sending billing notice and cancellation notice together.
 Some insurers are sending a billing notice and a non-pay cancellation notice to the insured at the same time.
 This is not permissible as the insured is not in default under the terms of the policy at the time that such billing/cancellation notice is mailed.
 No cancellation notice for failure to pay premium may be sent by the insurer until the named insured is in default because he has failed to pay his premium when due.
 Additionally, § 38.2-2212 of the Code of Virginia requires the insurer to provide a notice giving the insured the right to request (within 15 days of the insured's receipt of the cancellation notice) the Commissioner of Insurance review the cancellation.
-If the cancellation notice is part of the billing notice, then the 15-day period could expire before the insured is in default.
+If this notice is provided with the billing notice, then the 15 day period could expire before the insured is in default.